0xcert/framework/docs/certification/schemas/86-base-asset-schema.md

 }
 ```

-A more human-friendly description of this above specification follows.
-This is provided to help the reader however only the above machine-readable description is authoritative.
+A more human-friendly description of the above specification follows.
+This is provided to help the reader.
+However, only the above machine-readable description is authoritative.

 * The data model is a JSON object.
 * The JSON object MUST include a `$schema` string property on the root of the object.
 * The JSON object MAY include an `$evidence` string property on the root of the object, and if so this will be interpreted as a URI pointing to an evidence file which certifies any imprints of this digital asset.
-* The JSON object MAY include `name`, `description` and `image` string property on the root of the object, which if present will be interpreted as specified in ERC721 Metadata JSON Schema.
+* The JSON object MAY include `name`, `description` and `image` string properties on the root of the object, which if present will be interpreted as specified in the ERC721 Metadata JSON Schema.
-* For the optional string properties above, the JSON object MUST NOT include a property on the root of the object with a non-string type using any of those names.
+* For the optional string properties above, the JSON object MUST NOT include a property on the root of the object with a non-string type that uses any of those names.

 ## Examples